senmu/gosammy/README.md

-# samlu.ca
+# gosammy.com

-Personal portfolio of Sam Lu.
-It is based on [Pineapple](https://github.com/arnolds/pineapple), a minimalistic [Jekyll](https://jekyllrb.com) portfolio theme that focuses on putting your projects in the spotlight.
+Portfolio for GoSammy Inc. It is based on [Pineapple](https://github.com/arnolds/pineapple), a minimalistic [Jekyll](https://jekyllrb.com) portfolio theme that focuses on putting your projects in the spotlight.

 ## Contents